SDeans0/github-pages-with-jekyll/_posts/2019-09-26-First-post.md

 date: 2019-09-26
 ---

-# First Jekyll blog post
+# Post created for github training

-I will add soemthing more inspiring later...
+This blog will contain links to projects I am currently working on.